 Theodore G. Koven

-Ted started to rally support for a local land trust in 1991, inspired to champion farmland and open-space conservation in Tewksbury by a gift from his parents to the start-up Harding Land Trust of 35 acres.
+Ted started to rally support for a local land trust in 1991, inspired by his parents’ gift of 35 acres to the start-up Harding Land Trust.
 It became clear that large tracts of land would need protection to preserve the beloved rural character of the area.
-And, alas, the Tewksbury Land Trust was officially incorporated as a New Jersey nonprofit in June 1993.
+The Tewksbury Land Trust was officially incorporated as a New Jersey nonprofit in June 1993.
+Ted was instrumental in the Ten Mile Trail Vision, an initiative to create a continuous network of trails connecting preserved lands across Tewksbury.
+His leadership helped secure key properties, including the Hill and Dale Preserve, which became a cornerstone of the project.
+The preserve, managed by the New Jersey Conservation Foundation, has expanded significantly since its establishment, furthering Ted’s goal of maintaining Tewksbury’s rural charm and providing public access to nature.